 There are appropriate and robust security measures in place to protect the biometric data held by the School.
 Any breach to the school's biometric system(s) will be dealt with by the school and DPO.

 Monitoring and review

-The Protection of Biometric information Policy will be reviewed by the Business Manager on an annual basis.
+The Protection of Biometric information Policy will be reviewed by the IT Manager annually.

 Any changes made to this policy will be communicated to all staff, parents/carers and pupils.